MicrosoftDocs/dynamics-365-fraud-protection/content/signup-status-schema.md

 search.audienceType:
   - admin

-title: View account protection schemas -  Sign-up status
+title: Sign-up status schemas for account protection
 ---

-# View account protection schemas - Sign-up status
+# Sign-up status schemas for account protection

-This topic outlines the schemas for the Signup status data for account protection.
-For Signup, see [this accompanying page](signup-schema.md).
+This topic outlines the SignupStatus schemas for account protection.
+For information about the Signup data schemas, see [this accompanying page](signup-schema.md).

 Note the following formatting guidelines throughout: